ULB-Darmstadt/shacl-form/README.md

 data-loading | Text to display while the web component is initializing.
 Default: `"Loading..."` data&#x2011;ignore&#x2011;owl&#x2011;imports | By default, `owl:imports` URLs are fetched and the resulting RDF triples are added to the shapes graph.
 Setting this attribute to any value disables this feature data-mode | When set to `"view"`, turns the web component into a viewer that displays the given data graph without editing functionality data-collapse | When this attribute is present, `sh:group`s and properties with `sh:node` and `sh:maxCount` > 1 are displayed in a collapsible accordion-like widget to reduce visual complexity of the form.
-The collapsible element is initially shown closed, except when the attribute value is `"open"` data-submit-button | [Only used in edit mode] Whether to add a submit button to the form.
+The collapsible element is initially shown closed, except when this attribute's value is `"open"` data-submit-button | [Only used in edit mode] Whether to add a submit button to the form.
 The value of this attribute is used as the button label. `submit` events will only fire after successful validation

 ### Element functions